 Based on the pathogenicity and clinical symptoms, there are two ecological groups of chlamydia.

 - Group-A includes C. trachomatis that primarily cause trachoma, inclusion conjunctivitis, lymphogranuloma venerum in man only.

 Chlamydia possesses a very complex growth and multiplication cycle, where it goes through different phases.
 The growth, reproduction and maturation of chlamydia usually take 48 hours.
 Its life cycle exists between two morphologically distinct forms or cell types.

-Reticulate body: It also refers to as “Initial body” that appears larger, thin-walled, non-infectious particles that undergo cell division via binary fission.
+- Reticulate or Initial bodies appear larger, thin-walled, non-infectious particles that undergo cell division via binary fission.

 |RNA to DNA ratio

 Stages of Growth and Multiplication

-- The direct immunofluorescent test can be employed for the patients suffering from neonatal conjunctivitis and early trachoma.
+- The direct immunofluorescent test can be employed for patients suffering from neonatal conjunctivitis and early trachoma.

 - Latency of infection: The infection may remain latent or sub-clinical for years.

 - The susceptibility of the compromised host to reinfection.